chime-frb-open-data/chime-frb-open-data.github.io/docs/voevents-faq.md

     **This research has made use of the CHIME/FRB VOEvent Service.**

-??? help "Known telescopes/instruments are using CHIME/FRB VOEvents"
+??? help "Known telescopes/instruments using CHIME/FRB VOEvents"

     The following is a recent list of all observatories, telescopes, and instruments currently using CHIME/FRB VOEvents.